AnAngryGoose/anangrygoose.github.io/docs/services/servarr/sonarr.md

-# Sonarr - Quick Start Setup Guide
+# Sonarr

+[Servarr Wiki :simple-sonarr: ](https://wiki.servarr.com/sonarr/quick-start-guide) - this is just a copy from here

+---

 > This page is still in progress and not complete.
 Contributions are welcome